 At any rate, why Iowa?
 We’ve been here before, twice in fact (check out the blog links at the end of this one).
 And for some reason, we keep coming back.
 I write this blog while in Wisconsin and think of those places in Iowa we have yet to visit and would like to one day.
 Take Iowa City for instance, known as the ‘City of Literature’ because of its prestigious Iowa Writers’ Workshop that has churned out many well-known writers such as Flannery O’Conner and Kurt Vonnegut.
 I am sure that city has many coffee shops where creativity can be stimulated.
 And then there is Cedar Rapids, home to American Gothic artist Grant Wood’s studio, which can be toured.
 Or how about Capt James T Kirk’s future birthplace in Riverside or the National Farm Toy Museum in Dyersville?
 And what’s up with the small town named ‘What Cheer’?
 Almost makes you want to go see it.
 By the way, we have yet to see any of the above-mentioned places.

 To most, Iowa is a fly over state or at best, a drive through state.
 Miles of corn and soybean fields along I-80 fail to draw people in (although Iowa does boast the words largest truck stop near Walcott).
-But that is one of Iowa’s appealing qualities to us, it is totally unassuming and far from being braggadocious, like say Texas.
+But that is one of Iowa’s appealing qualities to us, it is totally unassuming and far from being braggadocious, unlike Texas for instance.
 And on this trip, we had the pleasure of getting acquainted with two of Iowa’s unassuming cities, Davenport and Des Moines.

-Here’s a fun little story relating to Davenport.
+Here’s a fun story relating to Davenport.
 The first railroad bridge across the Mississippi River was built from Rock Island, Illinois to Davenport in 1856.
-This was a great boom for the area as transportation and commerce with Chicago improved greatly.
-With other nearby railroads, Davenport became a significant commercial railroad hub.
-Naturally, steamboat companies saw railroads as a threat and weeks before the Rock Island bridge was completed, the captain of Effie Afton, one of those steamboats, crashed on purpose into the bridge.
+This was a great boom for the area as commercial transportation to and from Chicago improved greatly.
+With other nearby railroads, Davenport became a significant railroad hub.
+Naturally, steamboat companies saw railroads as a threat and weeks before the Rock Island bridge was completed, the captain of Effie Afton, one of those steamboats, crashed his boat on purpose into the bridge.
 That did not end well for the captain and his steamboat company.
 The lead defense lawyer for the railroad companies, Abraham Lincoln took the case to the U.S. Supreme Court where the right to bridge navigable streams was upheld.
 The bridge remained, following some repairs of course.

 Later on, Davenport like so many other medium-sized towns, struggled through hard times, including the Great Depression and the farm crisis of the 1980s.
 And as with many other cities, Davenport came back to life with a resurgence in the 1990s and has been enjoying a steady increase in population and a cost of living lower than the national average.
-With lots of walk and bike paths, parks and of course the river, we saw the quality of life that the Davenport area offers to attract young and energetic types.
-That and the relative ease of getting around the urban areas placed Davenport on our short list of cities in which we could spend lots of time.
+With many walk and bike paths, parks and of course the river, the quality of life that the Davenport area offers to attract young and energetic types was obvious.
+That and the relative ease of getting around the urban areas placed Davenport on our short list of cities in which we could spend more time.